a389071432/VideoMotionCapture/README.md

 ## Introduction
-The project gives a solution for an AI-based cloud service, which aims to automatize the production of character animation.
+This project gives a solution for an AI-based cloud service, which aims to automatize the production of character animation.

 Generally, the project is consisted of three parts :
 1. Unity client